fooock/shodand/README.md

 # Shodand
-Shodand is a native Android application developed to consume Shodan data.
+Shodand is a console and native Android application developed to consume Shodan data.
 It is developed following the principles of MVP architecture.
 It uses the [jShodan library](https://github.com/fooock/jshodan) (created by me! :smile:) to make the network requests.You can find a complete list of the app dependencies divided by modules in the following file, located at the repository root level:
 ```bash
 buildsystem/libraries.gradle